paketo-community/cargo/README.md

 # `gcr.io/paketo-community/cargo`

-The Rust Cargo Buildpack is a Cloud Native Buildpack that build Rust applications using Cargo.
+The Rust Cargo Buildpack is a Cloud Native Buildpack that builds Rust applications using Cargo.

-This buildpack is designed to work in collaboration with the [Rust Dist CNB](https://github.com/paketo-community/rust-dist) or [Rustup CNB](https://github.com/paketo-community/rustup) buildpacks which provides the actual Rust and Cargo binaries used by this buildpack.
+This buildpack is designed to work in collaboration with the [Rust Dist CNB](https://github.com/paketo-community/rust-dist) or [Rustup CNB](https://github.com/paketo-community/rustup) buildpacks which provide the actual Rust and Cargo binaries used by this buildpack.

 ## Behavior